RaphaelTurtlePower/objc_ios_guides/Using-UITableView.md

 #### Step 1: Define the custom cell

-The video below demonstrates the process of creating a custom cell using XCode 5.1.
+This video demonstrates the process of creating a custom cell using XCode 5.1: [Custom Cell Video Walkthrough](https://vimeo.com/89248377)

-<iframe src="//player.vimeo.com/video/89248377" width="500" height="375" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 #### Step 2: Register the cell